msimms/OpenWorkoutWeb/README.md

 # StraenWeb
-Workout tracking website and companion to the Straen mobile app
+Workout tracking website and companion to the Straen mobile app.
+This is very much a work-in-progress, and is being done as a spare-time project, so set your expectations appropriately.

 ## Rationale
 Why develop a workout tracker when there are so many closed-source options available?